amazon-archives/aws-full-stack-template/README.md

 ## Questions and contact

-For questions on the AWS Full-Stack Template, or to contact the team, please leave a comment on GitHub.
+For questions on AWS Full-Stack Template, or to contact the team, please leave a comment on GitHub.